-Over a quarter of those killed or seriously injured on Hampshire roads in 2018 were motorcyclists, but they only make up about 1% of UK road traffic.
+Over a quarter of those killed or seriously injured on Hampshire roads in 2019 were riding a motorcycle of moped, but they only make up about 1% of UK road traffic.

 It’s not just protective clothing you need to think about.
 You should also:

 - make sure drivers can see you more easily, particularly at junctions, by wearing bright or reflective clothing

 - reduce the risks with further training – a number of organisations offer training to improve your skills and safety

 - reduce your speed on country roads - make sure you are able to slow down and stop in good time, whatever the road condition